Execution limits

 Number of invoked helper flows.

-Deeply nested or recursive flows which invoke very large numbers of helper flows.
+Flows with deeply nested or recursive structures involving large numbers of helper flows.

 Flow throttling

 Flow throttling is a Workflows feature that automatically detects, limits, and notifies users when specific flows consume excessive resources during a defined window of time.
-Flow throttling does not impact or prevent the completion of a flow.
+Throttling helps to optimize overall performance while minimizing service disruptions caused by resource-intensive flows.
+Flow throttling doesn't impact or prevent the completion of a flow.